You should go to a user group conference.

 2) Skyward Staff Suggestions

-Numerous members of Skyward’s staff are at your service – giving presentations, discussing new solutions, and answering your questions!
+Numerous members of Skyward’s staff are at your service – giving presentations, discussing new solutions, and answering your questions.
 User groups provide the perfect opportunity to sit down and work with a Skyward team member one-on-one.
-We are all more than happy to answer questions or give suggestions on ways to increase efficiency and improve outcomes in your district.
+We are all more than happy to give suggestions on ways to increase efficiency and improve outcomes in your district.

 At my user group conference, I even spotted several members of our executive team throughout the day.
 They were almost always engaged in conversation with customers.
 No need to go through channels here – share your feedback directly with Cliff (CEO), Scott (President), and many other Skyward leaders.